Introduction

 As a special purpose vehicle established solely to deliver the City Rail Link Project, CRL Ltd will not own, operate, or maintain assets which are completed and delivered under the various Project contracts.

-Instead, the Sponsors intend for all assets to be handed over to the ultimate asset owners, which will primarily be KiwiRail Holdings Ltd and Auckland Transport, but will also include Auckland Council (Healthy Waters) and Watercare.
+Instead, the Sponsors have directed for all assets to be handed over to the ultimate asset owners, which will primarily be KiwiRail Holdings Ltd and Auckland Transport.

 To achieve transfer of an asset, all documentation relating to that asset must be provided to the ultimate asset recipient to assist with the future operation and management of that asset.
 Documentation may include, for example, design drawings, operation and management manuals, contractor completion certificates, product and workmanship guarantees, and safety assurance reports.